Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Applications

 \subsection{Moment of inertia}

 As mentioned in Sec.~\ref{sec:introduction}, the moment of inertia of PSR J0737-3039A is expected to be measurable to about 10\% accuracy in the near future \cite{lattimerConstrainingEquationState2005,Hu_Huanchen2020}.
 So far, there are various estimates for the moment of inertia of this NS (e.g., \cite{PhysRevC.100.035802,Kramer_2021, Silva_2021, Miao_2022}).
 In \cite{PhysRevC.100.035802}, deriving from Bayesian posterior probability distributions of the nuclear EOS that incorporate information from many-body theory and empirical data of finite nuclei, the moment of inertia of PSR J0737-3039A with mass \(1.338 M_\odot\) is constrained to be in the range $1.04\times 10^{45} {\rm g\ cm}^2 < I < 1.51\times 10^{45} {\rm g\ cm}^2$ at the 95\% credibility level.
+The most probable value is found to be $1.36\times 10^{45} {\rm g\ cm}^2$.
+This translates into the range for the dimensionless moment of inertia $10.046 < \bar{I} < 14.586$, with the most probable value $\tilde{\bar{I}} = 13.137$.
+For a given $\bar I$, the trace anomaly profile is determined by $\Delta(u) = 1/3- X(u, \ln {\bar I})$.